 Canadians Are Not Just "Nice"

 "Nice," as in pleasant or agreeable, definitely does not describe Canadians.
-"Worldly," in that we are practical, tolerant, and risk takers, better describes us.
-These characteristics are rooted in our geography, the stories of the indigenous Canadians and early settlers, and the stories of our newer refugees/immigrants, many of whom were/are fleeing authoritarian and despotic governments.
+"Worldly" is a better word.
+We are practical, tolerant, and risk takers.
+These characteristics are rooted in our geography, the stories of Canada's indigenous peoples and early settlers, and the stories of our recent immigrants, many of whom were/are fleeing authoritarian and despotic governments.

 This attitude of understanding other ways of being is reflected in our comparatively early adopting of laws around controversial/new social issues: